mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

 # Part 3: Querying with Field Aliases & Fragments

-We have seen basic query with parameters.
+We have seen basic queries with parameters.
 Let's get into deeper water.

 ## Field Aliases

-Consider the GraphQL query from previous part:
+Consider the GraphQL query from the previous section:

 ```
 // Request